MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

 ---
 lab:
-    title: '07 - Add Hybrid Identity with Azure AD Connect' learning path: '01'
+    title: '07 - Optional --- Add Hybrid Identity with Microsoft Entra Connect' learning path: '01'
     module: 'Module 01 - Implement an identity management solution'
 ---

-# Lab 07: OPTIONAL --- Add Hybrid Identity with Azure AD Connect
+# Lab 07: OPTIONAL --- Add Hybrid Identity with Microsoft Entra Connect

+# This lab is currently not functioning.
+Due to a licensing change in Microsoft Entra ID, the lab is failing.
+We are currently troubleshooting and updating the lab, and should have it back online within a week.
+Please move to the next lab.

 **Note** - This lab requires an Azure Pass.
 Please see lab 00 for directions.

 **Note 2** - This lab is titled Optional.
 It takes at least 1 hour to complete and does require that you are detailed in your lab steps.
 Please feel free to computer it as time permits.
-If your company has already set up its Hybrid configuration, or you don't plan to use Azure AD Connect, please jump over this lab.
+If your company has already set up its Hybrid configuration, or you don't plan to use Microsoft Entra Connect, please jump over this lab.

 ## Lab scenario